PhonologicalCorpusTools/CorpusTools/docs/source/phonotactic_probability.rst

 Method of calculation
 ---------------------

-One method for computing the phonotactic probability uses average unigram or bigram positional probabilities across a word ([Vitevitch2004]_;
+One method for computing the phonotactic probability, and the current algorithm implemented in PCT, uses average unigram or bigram positional probabilities across a word ([Vitevitch2004]_;
-their online calculator for this function is available `online
+their online calculator for this function is available `here
 <http://www.people.ku.edu/~mvitevit/PhonoProbHome.html>`_).
 For a word like *blick* in English, the unigram average would include the probability of /b/ occurring in the first position of a word, the